-Using Ipsos' Customer Experience global norms data, this paper examines the three commonly occurring cultural response styles and discusses the options available to address them.
-It explains how, by ensuring that cultural response bias is considered carefully at programme setup – or review for existing studies – its impact can be controlled and the results of global research studies can be more reliably interpreted.
+Using Ipsos' newly formed Global CX KPI Benchmark Database, ‘CX Lens’, – which spans more than 100 countries and 30 sectors, this paper illustrates differing cultural response styles and discusses the options available to address them.
+It explains how, by ensuring that cultural response bias is considered carefully at program setup – or review for existing studies – its impact can be controlled, and the results of global research studies more reliably interpreted.